 Xenia: A Religious Duty

-This page in a nutshell: An ancient tradition lies behind the traveler’s welcome in Greece — and it is a tradition that was fundamentally religious before it became a part of social custom.
+TL;DR: An ancient tradition lies behind the traveler’s welcome in Greece — and it is a tradition that was fundamentally religious before it became a part of social custom.

 Zeus, the king of the gods, demanded that strangers be treated graciously.
 Hosts had a religious duty to welcome strangers, and guests had the responsibility to respect hosts.
 The tight interconnections and mutual respect in this host-guest relationship are reflected in the fact that the word zenos in ancient Greek can mean both “host” and “guest.”
 The relationship is often symbolized in the Odyssey by the presentation of gifts.
 Alcinous, the king of the Phaeacians, for example, gives Odysseus a magically swift ship to get him home.